The Toy Castle

-The Toy Castle (Le Château magique) is a Canadian children's television show that aired on Treehouse TV, TVOntario, SCN, Access, Knowledge Network, TFO and TQS.
+The Toy Castle (Le Château magique) is a Canadian children's television show that aired on Treehouse TV, SCN, Access, Knowledge Network, TVOntario and TFO.
 It was aired from September 4, 2000 to December 26, 2003 and produced by Sound Venture Productions.
-It was inspired by Sound Venture's 1992 Christmas ballet special The Tin Soldier, which starred Frank Augustyn and was based on Hans Christian Andersen's fairy tale.
+It was inspired by Sound Venture's 1992 Christmas ballet special The Steadfast Tin Soldier, which starred Frank Augustyn and was based on Hans Christian Andersen's fairy tale.
 It is now shown during the Christmas season on Treehouse, TFO and Noovo.
 Told through ballet and narration, the stories are about a group of toys in a toy castle that magically come to life when the children are asleep.
-This series won a Gemini Award in 2003 for "Best Preschool Series".
+This series won a Gemini Award in 2003 for "Best Preschool Series."

-The series also aired on public television stations in the United States, TF1, France 3, M6 and Piwi+ in France and JimJam in Italy.
+The series also aired on public television stations in the United States, JimJam in Italy, TF1, France 3, M6 and Piwi+ in France and was rerun in French on TQS.
+It was distributed worldwide by France Télévisions.

-Plot
+Premise

 The Toy Castle is a show about a group of toys that magically come to life when their children are asleep.
 When the children are about to wake up, the toys dash around fast until they are back in their former positions.
 Each episode consists of three story lines, in which the toys all dance around the castle and get into situations which the viewer may relate to.